Estimating the drivers of urban economic complexity and their connection to economic performance: Materials and methods

 \subsection{Evaluation against competing models}

-Does model \eqref{e2LOGLOGpercapita} represent an improvement over potentially simpler alternatives that also predict employment rates across cities and industries?
-In the words of Herbert Simon, ``[i]n testing theories aimed at explaining empirical phenomena, it is not enough to satisfy ourselves that the observed data are consistent with the theory.
-We must also ask whether the data can be explained equally well by other, perhaps weaker and simpler, theories'' \cite{simon1979parsimonious}.
-If our model is indeed comparatively better, then we will have evidence that the theory is capturing meaningful aspects of reality that other models are not \cite{shmueli2010explain}.

-Specifically, we evaluate the predictive power of model \eqref{e2LOGLOGpercapita} with respect to four alternative models using holdout data.
+We evaluate the predictive power of model \eqref{e2LOGLOGpercapita} with respect to four alternative models using holdout data.
 Two of the models differ from our model only in terms of the functional transformation of the dependent variable; that is, rather than $-\ln(-\ln(y_{c,f,t}))$, the left-hand side is given by $y_{c, f, t}$ (namely Model $1.1$) and $\ln(y_{c, f, t})$ (Model $1.2$), respectively.
-Importantly, differences in predictive performance between model \eqref{e2LOGLOGpercapita} and these two other models will inform us about the importance of the specific functional form predicted by the theory.
+As shown in electronic supplementary material~F, Model $1.2$, for example, is derived from a world in which capabilities are not complementary (as we have assumed) but substitutable.
+As a consequence, differences in predictive performance between model \eqref{e2LOGLOGpercapita} and these two other models will inform us about the importance of the specific functional form predicted by the theory and its underlying assumptions.

 The other two alternative models differ from \eqref{e2LOGLOGpercapita} in the formulation of the right-hand side of the model.
 One model (namely Model $2.1$) will be the standard urban scaling model where it is assumed that the scaling exponent is the \emph{same} for all phenomena, as suggested by network-based explanations \cite{Bettencourt2013}.
-The last alternative model (Model $2.2$) is an unconstrained version of the standard scaling model, where it is assumed that both the baseline prevalence and the scaling exponent differ, in principle, for each industry $f$ (see Appendix~\ref{app:alternativemodels}).
+The last alternative model (Model $2.2$) is an unconstrained version of the standard scaling model, where it is assumed that both the baseline prevalence and the scaling exponent differ, in principle, for each industry $f$ (see electronic supplementary material~F).
 Differences in performance between model \eqref{e2LOGLOGpercapita} and these last two models will inform us about the validity of adding degrees of freedom to explain employment patterns across cities and industries.